 Add the spinach to a saucepan and cover with water.
 Bring to a boil then reduce heat to low and cook for 10 minutes.
 Once cooled, strain the liquid into a bowl.
 Discard the spinach and keep the colored liquid.

 1/4 cup x water

 Place blueberries and water in a saucepan over medium heat.
 Bring to a boil, then reduce to a simmer.
 Then use a fork to mash the blueberries.
 Continue to simmer for 10 minutes.
 Strain the berries, reserving the liquid.
 Allow to cool.

 1/4 tsp x bicarb soda

 Place thinly sliced cabbage in a saucepan and cover with water.
 Bring to a boil, then reduce heat and simmer for 30 minutes.
-The water should turn a deep purple. until the water turns deep purple.
+The water should turn a deep purple.
 Strain the cabbage, reserving the liquid.
 Add bicarb soda and the liquid will turn from purple to blue.
 Allow to cool.

 When making pancakes, divide the batter evenly into 4 small bowls.
 Add a little of each of the above coloring to each bowl and enjoy different colored pancakes!!!